 As you begin your bidding process for your units, you’ll receive a wide array of bid prices.
 Some will cost more per unit, but will likely offer you some security, assurances, and the timeline safety that comes from working with an experienced crew; others, however, will offer you a lower cost, but plenty of unanswered questions, as well.

-So, think it through: If one local painting company comes to you and is able to show you an experienced crew of bonded and insured painters that can knock out 2 to 3 units per day, while another crew offers half the rate, no information on the painters, and a broad guess on the timeline – what are you really getting for your money?
+So, think it through: If one local painting company comes to you with an experienced crew of bonded and insured painters that can knock out 2 to 3 units per day, while another crew offers half the rate, no information on the painters, and a broad guess on the timeline – what are you really getting for your money?

 Importance of Protection

-If a painting contractor is promising you half or a third as much as a reputable local painter, you don’t even have to ask to know that they’ll be getting their labor from Craigslist ads or known 1099 or “for cash” employees; which basically means their paint crew isn’t even their paint crew, but just some folks they hired out for this job – which is exactly what you’re attempting to do by hiring the painting company in the first place!
+If a painting contractor is promising you a job for half or a third as much as a reputable local painter, you don’t even have to ask to know that they’ll be getting their labor from low quality and undependable uninsured workers; which basically means their paint crew isn’t even their paint crew, but just some folks they hired out for this job.
+Unless the worker is on the company payroll, you are not protected so if something goes wrong, the apartments will be held liable.
 So, now you have a painting company with uninsured, likely for cash, minimum wage (or less) workers that may or may not be authorized to even work in the United States climbing ladders and doing manual labor in your apartments.

 See the problem here?

 If one or more of these unknown workers break something, hurt themselves, or do a crummy job, then you’re on the hook for all of those costs.
-By partnering instead with a reputable, insured commercial painting company, you are protected from liability, backed by a guarantee and warranty, and hiring a crew that workers for the company you hired.
-This is the difference between a project manager overseeing multiple familiar, experienced crews in numerous units at once and a single crew of pick-up hires working unsupervised and unprotected on your property – the choice should be obvious here.
+By partnering instead with a reputable, insured commercial painting company, you are protected from liability, backed by a guarantee and warranty.

 Very.
 To put it plainly: If you hire out your commercial painting based upon price alone, then you can safely bet on the fact that you’re basically employing an unfamiliar, unknown workforce that – simply by stepping foot onto the property – is putting your entire operation at risk.
 Think about it this way: You won’t let just anyone pay you to live in these apartments once finished, so why would you allow just anyone to take your money and work on them?
 There’s no logic there!